Sonia Graham

+Biography

 She trained at the Guildhall School of Music and Drama, having previously worked as a dancer, making her professional debut aged 13 with the Carl Rosa Opera Company.
 After early acting experience in repertory theatre, Graham played Mary Ellen in Meet Me by Moonlight in the West End, and an excerpt from this on the BBC's Theatre Night became her TV debut, in 1957.
 Her big break, however, came three years later when she played Mary Bewick in the television series A House Called Bell Tower.

-From 1962 to 1963 she played Maggie Clifford in 63 episodes of the TV series Compact.
-In 1966 she appeared in six episodes of Foreign Affairs as Irinka.
-In 1968 she was a series regular in Crime Buster.
-Between 1974-78, Graham portrayed Assistant Governor Martha Parrish in the Within These Walls series.
+From 1962 to 1963, she played Maggie Clifford in 63 episodes of the TV series Compact.
+In 1966, she appeared in six episodes of Foreign Affairs as Irinka.
+In 1968, she was a series regular in Crime Buster.
+Between 1974 and 1978, Graham portrayed Assistant Governor Martha Parrish in all five series of the LWT prison drama Within These Walls.

-In 1978 she began the recurring role of the cat-obsessed Mrs Bond in All Creatures Great and Small.
+In 1978, she began the recurring role of the cat-obsessed Mrs Bond in All Creatures Great and Small.
 She appeared three times in the series' original run (1978–80), and once in its 1988–90 revival.

-In 1984 she appeared as Ethel Ledbetter in 32 episodes of the series One by One.
-In 1995 Graham began the role of Evgenia in London's Burning for 27 episodes.
+In 1984, she appeared as Ethel Ledbetter in 32 episodes of the series One by One.
+In 1995 Graham began the role of Evgenia Estafis in London's Burning for 27 episodes.